-Whether you’re planning to redesign your B2B company’s current website, or you are planning to build an entirely new website for a startup or rebrand, making sure you’re using the right building blocks is absolutely critical to the effectiveness and success of your new website.
+Whether you’re planning to redesign your B2B company’s current website, or you are building an entirely new website for a startup or rebrand, making sure you’re using the right building blocks is absolutely critical to your effectiveness and success.

 All B2B websites are not created equal.
 Take a quick look at your competitors’ websites and you’ll see a disparity in everything from design, messaging, content and functionality.
-But developing a powerful website that functions as a platform for business development requires the right strategy and components—or “building blocks.”
-Here is a list of the basic building blocks for a B2B website.
+But developing a powerful website that functions as a platform for business development requires the right strategy and components — or “building blocks.”
+Here is a list of the basic building blocks for a business development-focused B2B website.

-Building a powerful B2B website requires every aspect of your website to be strategically and meticulously planned and executed.
+Building a powerful B2B website requires strategic and meticulous planning and execution.
 Your web design partner should spend the proper time upfront gaining insight into your business, your goals, your sales process and how your website should tie into other online and offline marketing efforts.
-This is where working with a strategic marketing partner—whose expertise in marketing is just as strong as their expertise in web development—is absolutely critical.
+This is where working with a strategic marketing partner — whose expertise in marketing is just as strong as their expertise in web development — is absolutely critical.

 A solid content strategy that defines how you will meet your target audiences’ needs and achieve your marketing goals is a critical building block of your website.
 Content is the magnet of your website and a content strategy will guide your plans for the who, what, where and why of content creation.
 This should include: